Do you have to pay for Medicare, or is it free?

 Medicare Part D Co-payments and Deductibles

-Medicare Prescription Drug Plans (Part D) also have co-payments and deductibles, and plans have a monthly premium (unless you qualify for Extra Help through SSA).
+Medicare Part D is Medicare's prescription drug plan program.
+Plans are offered by private insurance companies and cover outpatient prescriptions....
+(Part D) also have co-payments and deductibles, and plans have a monthly premium (unless you qualify for Extra Help through SSA).
 Most plans have a coverage gap, known as the “donut hole”, which begins after a certain level of spending.
 Within the donut hole, people receive a discount of 50 percent on brand-name drugs.
 When the end of the coverage gap is reached, there is a 5 percent co-payment on future drug purchases.

-Some people enrolled in Medicare purchase Medicare Supplement Insurance (Medigap) policies to help pay the co-payments, deductibles, and other charges under Medicare.
+Some people enrolled in Medicare purchase Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage....
+(Medigap) policies to help pay the co-payments, deductibles, and other charges under Medicare.
 For those still working at age 65, or those who are 65 and older and have retiree health insurance, coverage through current or former employers will help pay the bills.
 The policies (the employer coverage and Medicare) are coordinated to provide the most help with co-payments and deductibles.
 Medicare does not cover custodial care in a nursing home, which can be a major expense after age 65.
 Only skilled care and rehabilitation services in a nursing home, for medical treatment of an acute illness, are covered.

 “Medicare-covered” includes most doctor services, outpatient therapy, and durable medical equipment.